The Outdoor Downtown Plan is focused on investment in our public realm, making...

 The Downtown Denver Business Improvement District facilitates the Tree Health Program for commercial property owners in Downtown Denver.
 Not only does this program relieve property owners of the burden of tree care, but also it helps to support a healthy tree canopy by putting all the downtown trees under a centralized care system.
 The Tree Health Program cares for approximately 1,800 trees within downtown by providing services, including fertilization, pest management, watering and much more.

-We invite the community to be stewards of our beloved trees, volunteer to build the canopy and/or contributing financially for increased infrastructure and maintenance services.
+We invite the community to be stewards of our beloved trees, volunteer to build the canopy, and/or contribute financially for increased infrastructure and maintenance services.

 Learn more about the Urban Forest Initiative